-OFT Food Safety & Injury Lawyers are investigating a potentially deadly outbreak of Hepatitis A illnesses traced back to Gino’s Ristorante & Pizzeria in West Norriton, Pennsylvania.
+OFT Food Safety & Injury Lawyers are investigating a potentially deadly outbreak of Hepatitis A illnesses that public health officials have said is traced back to Gino’s Ristorante & Pizzeria in West Norriton, Pennsylvania.

 This page will update as more information becomes known.
 If you or a loved one became sick with a Hepatitis A infection because of this outbreak, please contact us for a free consultation.